Logo

 7. Hit Next to move on to the next step!

-In the last step, you will be able to set further visibility rules that define the timing.
+In this section, you will be able to set further visibility rules that define the timing.

 First, you need to decide on Display rules followed by Frequency limits.